6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 apologise

-8. When a Client Leaves
+8. If a Client Leaves

 If someone decides to leave:

-Let them go with grace.
+Let them go with dignity.

-When done correctly, price increases lead to:
+When done properly, price increases usually result in:

 higher income